Los Angeles Almanac Logo

 Anti-aircraft gun on display on Army Day at Fort MacArthur in San Pedro, 1936.
 Photo from L.A.
 Times Collection at UCLA Library.

 At 3:00 a.m., the unidentified object or objects were reported to be just off the coast of Santa Monica.
 Anti-aircraft units were given permission to fire on sight.
 At 3:07 a.m., anti-aircraft units in Santa Monica, reporting the sighting of enemy aircraft, began firing into the sky.
-Shortly thereafter, anti-aircraft units across the Los Angeles area joined in firing into sky.
-In addition to sweeping searchlights, orange tracer shells began streaming into the night sky across the city.
+Soon, in addition to sweeping searchlights, orange tracer shells streamed into the night sky from anti-aircraft units across the Los Angeles area.

 Fear and panic quickly spread throughout the city.
-As smoke from exploding shells began collecting in the sky, civilians and army gunners both reported sightings of enemy aircraft, falling bombs and Japanese paratroopers.
-A report came in claiming that a Japanese aircraft had crashed in Hollywood.
+As smoke from exploding shells began collecting in the sky, both civilians and army gunners reported sightings of enemy aircraft, falling bombs and Japanese paratroopers.
+A report claimed that a Japanese aircraft had crashed in Hollywood.
 Frightened drivers, speeding through darkened streets, collided with one another, resulting in three traffic fatalities.
 As many as three other persons were reported to have died from fatal heart attacks.

 Army Searchlight Training at Camp Callan, San Diego, 1941